 Magnet Fisherman Finds Unexploded Grenade in River

-Dorset Police said they received a report at 2.35pm on Monday of a rusty unexploded grenade pulled from a river in Dorchester.
+Dorset Police said they received a report at 2.35pm on Monday regarding a rusty unexploded grenade that had been pulled from a river in Dorchester.
 An explosive ordnance disposal team was informed, and a cordon was put in place.

-Those who enjoy magnet fishing have bee warned by explosive experts to exercise extreme caution as WW2 unexploded ordnance (UXO) is dangerous, and that despite its age, a detonation is still very much a possibility.
+Those who enjoy magnet fishing have been warned by explosives specialists to exercise extreme caution as WW2 unexploded ordnance (UXO) is dangerous, and despite its age, a detonation is still very much a possibility.

-Earlier this year an unexploded WW2 grenade was found in by a magnet fisher in Lancashire.
-Last year, Che Williams, a magnet fisher from the West Midlands, found 19 grenades in a single outing near Birmingham.
+Earlier this year an unexploded WW2 grenade was found by a magnet fisher in Lancashire.
+Last year a magnet fisher from the West Midlands found 19 grenades in a single outing near Birmingham!

-The most frequently found grenade are known as ‘Mills Bombs’.
-Production started before the WW1 and they were the standard issue grenade for British force up until the 1970s.
-There were four main variants through its service life, the No. 5, No.23, No.36 and No.36M (which has a protective shellac coating).
+The most frequently found grenades are known as ‘Mills Bombs’.
+Production of these started before WW1 and they were the standard issue grenade for British forces up until the 1970s.
+There were four main variants throughout its service life, the No.5, No.23, No.36 and No.36M (which has a protective shellac coating).

 Brimstone are the fastest-growing UK company for UXO risk management.
 Head to our website to explore our many services, including our training course.
 If you are unsure of how we can best help you, you can use our handy online tool to find the right service for your project.